pawatsethaput/OpenBank/REST-API-V1.4.0.md

 Body:

     {
+        "messages" : [{
             "id": "unique id of message",
             "date": "date of messages",
             "message": "Message text",
             "from_department": "Department Name",
             "from_person": "Name of Person"
+        }]
     }

 **Request:**